Dragon Quest: Creation and design

-When designing Dragon Quest, Horii play-tests the games to make certain the controls feel right.
+When designing Dragon Quest, Horii playtests the games to make certain the controls feel right.
 This includes going into meticulous details such as how fast a page opens or the way a door opens.
 According to Horii, "... little things like here and there the controls not feeling right and such can really grate the players' nerves if the tempo isn't right."
 He believes players should be able to control the game unconsciously, which is not easy to accomplish.
 Horii tries to design the games in such a way that players never need to read a manual nor play through a tutorial in order to figure out how to play the game, and tries to create good storylines with short dialogues.
 Ryutaro Ichimura, who has worked on Dragon Quest titles with Horii since Dragon Quest VIII, has implemented Horii's suggestions even when it is not obvious why his ideas will work. "[A] lot of the time when he [Horii] points these things out, we cannot see them at first, but eventually you get it."

 Dragon Quest games have an overall upbeat feeling.
 The typical Dragon Quest plot involves the player controlling a party of heroes to defeat an ultimate evil villain, who usually threatens the world in some way.
 The plot-line often consists of smaller stories that involve encounters with other characters.
 This linear plot-line is intentional, to help ease the generally high learning curve RPGs have for those unaccustomed to them.
 The gameplay is designed to allow players to decide when, and whether, to pursue certain storyline paths.
 To ensure players continue to enjoy playing the game, no storyline path is made without some kind of reward and, to help ease players who may be apprehensive about whether they are on the right path, the distance the character has to travel to get rewarded is reduced at the beginning of the game.
 While the player never starts the game in a wholly non-linear way, they usually allow players to explore an open world in a non-linear manner following an early linear section of the game.
 Early character levels start players off with more hit points and a substantially increasing growth at later levels, although the effective bonuses of every additional level decreases.